 While the trend is easy to style when it comes to accessories, styling a faux fur multi-color sweater is more challenging.
 For the daring – and obviously I am one of them – a hairy skirt is It.
 This trend maybe too warm for the southern US, and more wearable in the West than East.
 It is a really trendy way to stay warm in Alaska, Canada and the Northern states with cold winters or way up high in the mountains, Eastern Scandinavia and Europe.
 Here winters often have negative temperatures in the double digits.
 But read on, this post like most of my posts, is about turning fashion into style.
 It’s all about how to maintain great style in painfully cold weather.

 In midlife, it is best to go for a natural looking color with this trend and a classic cut.
 One has to be aware that the hair adds visually weight.
 Thus, stay away from any Dirndl-style cut.
 Most flattering in this trend is an A-line cut.
 It adds the least weight around the hips, but it adds pounds as you can see in the indoor outfit photos.
 An A-line cut is the most flattering option when wearing the faux fur skirt trend over 40! #trendsover40 Click To Tweet

 To keep the look posh, I went for a sleek top.
 I added tall boots that are tall enough to not show the tight between the skirt’s hem and the top of the boots.
 Horizontal lines add weight, remember?
 To offset the added weight from the hairy skirt a bit, I went for high heels to add height.When wearing thick clothing add height by wearing heels to look slim. #styleadvice Click To Tweet

 To tie the outfit together I added an oblong floral print scarf.
 It repeats the turquoise of the boots and sweater and the black of the skirt.
-Making an outfit work is one of the reasons why you should accessorize with scarves.
+Making an outfit work is one of the reasons why you should accessorize with scarves for style.

 What outerwear to wear with a fur skirt